 “So the Word became human and made his home among us.
 He was full of unfailing love and faithfulness.
 And we have seen his glory, the glory of the Father’s one and only Son.”

-We find the Son of God depicted here as the Creator of all life-and-matter!
+Here we find the Son of God depicted here as the Word and Creator of all life-and-matter!

 Shepherds Called As Witnesses